-(i) The provided OECD TG 422 study and OECD TG 407 study were performed with analogue substances, respectively.
+(i) the submitted toxicity studies such as the sub-acute toxicity study (OECD TG 407) and the Combined Repeated Dose Toxicity Study with the Reproduction/Developmental Toxicity Screening Test (OECD TG 422) were performed with analogue substances.
 As explained under Appendix General considerations, your adaptation according to Annex XI, Section 1.5 is rejected.
-Therefore the studies cannot be used to demonstrate that there is no evidence of toxicity.

 - (ii) You have not provided any toxicokinetic data to prove that no systemic absorption occurs.
-The OECD TG 422 study and OECD TG 407 study provided did not investigate toxicokinetic properties such as absorption. - (iii) Furthermore, as discussed under section 1 of Appendix C, the reported uses of the Substance indicate that there is possibility of significant human exposure.
+The OECD TG 422 and OECD TG 407 studies, or any provided studies, did not investigate toxicokinetic properties such as absorption. - (iii) Furthermore, as discussed under section 1 of Appendix C, the uses of the Substance you identified indicate that there is possibility significant human exposure.